 Terahertz Imaging

 Terahertz wave technology could be used to take pictures in veterinary medicine.
 Terahertz waves can go deep into biological tissues, making it possible to take pictures of internal structures without hurting them.
-This can help veterinarians figure out what’s wrong with animals with joint , tumors, dental disorders, and other medical conditions.
+This can help veterinarians figure out what’s wrong with animals with joint pain, tumors, dental disorders, and other medical conditions.

 Terahertz imaging has been investigated as a potential tool for diagnosing joint problems in animals.
 Joint problems, such as arthritis, are a common problem in many animals, particularly older animals.
 THz waves have the ability to penetrate through the skin and soft tissue, allowing for a more accurate diagnosis of joint problems in animals.
 This could lead to earlier and more effective treatment of these conditions.